The department has a number of

 Combinatorics, Geometry and Topology seminar, and

 on Thursdays at 12:45 is the Applied Math Seminar.
-Both seminars meet in AMB 164.
+All these talks meet in AMB 164.

 Statistical Consulting: The department’s Statistical Consulting Lab